Extending the University Data Network

 Policy Statement

-Neither individuals nor units are permitted to independently deploy network devices that extend the university network, or secure or isolate parts of the university network, except as approved by University Information Technology Services (UITS) or regional campus counterparts or as stipulated under the provisions of this policy.
+Neither individuals nor units are permitted to independently deploy network devices that extend the university network, or secure or isolate parts of the university network, except as approved by University Information Technology Services (UITS) or as stipulated under the provisions of this policy.

 Reason for Policy